Wednesday, July 27, 2011

 Why Hot Dog Johnny Matters

 Honestly, it’s hard to believe that it’s been forty years since my siblings and I pined to stop at a joint called Hot Dog Johnny on Route 46 in Warren County, New Jersey.
 For starters, I am happy to report that Hot Dog Johnny is alive and well these many years later.
 In fact, it’s thriving in the new millennium as a popular landmark.
 But four decades ago, my father wasn’t one to call on roadside eateries, or other attractions like the Cherokee Trading Post in nearby Budd Lake.
-Only peeing pit stops were kosher with him, which—in those pre-Interstate little adventures of ours—typically amounted to pulling alongside the road somewhere and heading off into tree cover.
-My dad sprained his ankle on one such jaunt, tripping over a rusty old lawn mower that some irresponsible sort had discarded in the brush.
+Only peeing pit stops were kosher with him, which—in those pre-Interstate little adventures of ours—typically amounted to pulling alongside the road somewhere and heading off into some brush or tree cover.
+My dad sprained his ankle on one such jaunt, tripping over a rusty old lawn mower that some irresponsible sort had illegally discarded.
 There were no public bathrooms, or even a McDonald’s around, on this route in that bygone time.

 Eventually, we did sample frankfurters from Hot Dog Johnny.
 We consumed our tasty wieners on picnic tables with views of the Pequest River, which I had long assumed was nothing but a babbling brook—not a Delaware River tributary teeming with trout.
 The Internet is such a great source of information.
 I remember, too, that the place had tinted green coverings of some kind—maybe plexiglass—serving as both sun and rain blockers above the outdoor tables.
 Upon initially unwrapping my frank, I thought it a rather curious and unappetizing shade of green.
 Hot Dog Johnny served birch beer in frosted mugs, and, if memory serves, buttermilk as an alternative—something that always rang more melodious to my ears than it tasted on my palate.